RomlinGroup/Flatpack/README.md

 ## Navformer

 Robots need to avoid obstacles while navigating.
-We are creating [Navformer](http://navformer.com), a navigation system powered by AI and micro-LLMs.
+We are creating [Navformer](http://navformer.com), a navigation system powered by AI and micro language models.
 We are still determining whether to release it as open source due to potential misuse.

 * **CPU only:** Optimised for CPU usage, ensuring compatibility and efficiency across various edge computing devices without requiring specialised hardware.
 * **CPU only:** Optimised for CPU usage, ensuring compatibility and efficiency across various edge computing devices without requiring specialised hardware.